Why Choose Dr. Nachbar As Your Plastic Surgeon?

 One of the reasons you are here is to choose a plastic surgeon.
 I know you are about to make a very important decision.
 Choose wrong, and you may regret it for a very long time.
 I value your time, so here are some bullet points as to why I think you should pick me.
 These are brief -- this is the "No Spin" version.
 Please feel free to ask me or my staff to elaborate on any of these points.
 "I'm not bragging, I'm applying for a job."

 I'm experienced, but not too experienced.
-I am at the peak of my career, in my fiftys and having done plastic surgery for almost 30 years.
+I am at the peak of my career, having done plastic surgery for almost 30 years.
 For myself, I would not want a surgeon who had only been in practice for just five or ten years, nor someone about ready to retire.

 I didn't take short-cuts with my training.
 I completed a full five-year general surgery residency, and then a full three-year plastic surgery residency, and am board certified by both the American Board of Surgery and the American Board of Plastic Surgery.
 That was eight years of residency.
 After completing medical school.

 Plastic surgery was my focus from the beginning of my entire eight years of residency.
 When I interviewed for my general surgery residency in 1980, I told the Chairman of Surgery that I was going to be a plastic surgeon.
 If your surgeon trained in something else and then started doing plastic surgery, ask them when and why they decided to change, and why they didn't start out in plastic surgery.